-Pharmaceutics is a competitive business.
-Each retail store operates a pharmacy nowadays, we have big retail chains, pharmacies in hospitals, and many other, independent players on the market.
+Pharmacy is a competitive business.
+Each retail store operates a pharmacy nowadays, we have big retail chains, pharmacies in hospitals, and many other, independent players that try to gain their market share.

-Qualification and knowledge won’t be enough to succeed in an interview.
+Qualification and knowledge will not suffice you to succeed in an interview.
 You need to show something more, and I speak about the following things in particular:

-- ability to understand the needs of the others
+- Ability to understand the needs of other people

 Non-verbal communication matters

 Do the interviewers feel good with you?
-Do you keep an eye contact?
-Do you do everything you should do while talking to the customer?
+Do you keep an eye contact with them?
+Do you do everything you should do, if you were talking to the customer?

-Unless you present yourself as a friendly, patient, and customer oriented pharmacist, your great qualification won’t help you to get a job.
-They will hire someone else.
+Unless you present yourself as a friendly, patient, and customer oriented pharmacist, we will hire someone else.

-If you have no previous experience with going above and beyond in job, try to speak about similar situations from the college, or even from your family life.
+And if you have no previous experience with going above and beyond in your jobs, try to speak about similar situations from the college, or even from your family life.
 Your attitude matters, not the particular situation you narrate.
 Show them that you always try your best, that you are not a lazy employee who takes care of the basic duties only.

 I consider it my duty to do my best for every customer.
-In my last job, I often called my friend, an expert in electronics, to ask for an advice when a customer asked a specific question I couldn’t answer.
-The customers really appreciated my help and many of them eventually made a purchase in our store.
+In my last job, I often called my friend, an expert in electronics to ask for an advice when a customer asked a specific question about one of our products.
+Customers really appreciated my help, and many of them eventually made a purchase in our store.

 - How would you deal with an angry customer?

-- How do you keep up to date with current pharmacy practice?
+- How do you keep your knowledge up to date with current pharmacy practice?